miooo0o/B42/Readme.md

 ### The specific rules
 - Each philosopher should be a thread.
 - There is one fork between each pair of p_threads.
 Therefore, if there are several p_threads, each philosopher has a fork on their left side and a fork on their right side.
-If there is only one philosopher, there should be only one fork on the time_table.
+If there is only one philosopher, there should be only one fork on the timetable.
 - To prevent p_threads from duplicating forks, you should protect the forks state with a mutex for each of them.

 ### Arguments